Bias Association Discovery Framework for Open-Ended LLM Generations: Introduction

 Despite these advances, most prior works are fundamentally constrained by their reliance on predefined bias concepts.
 That is, current evaluation methods typically measure whether LLMs confirm or propagate associations between fixed sets of demographic identities (e.g., old man) and well-known bias concepts (e.g., forgetful).
 While effective for detecting known biases, these approaches are inherently limited: they cannot discover unexpected, subtle, or previously unrecognized associations that may exist in model behaviors.
 Recent work, notably \citeauthor{raj-etal-2024-biasdora}, has made progress toward open-ended bias discovery by exploring association patterns in LLMs using word completion tasks.
 However, even BiasDora remains largely confined to word-level associations and simple templates.
 This focus on word-to-word completion is insufficient for uncovering more complex or contextualized forms of associations, such as those that arise when concepts are expressed in full sentences or real-world scenarios.
 In practice, biases often emerge in narrative and sentence-level contexts that existing tools fail to capture.

 To address these gaps, our work introduces a novel framework called the Bias Association Discovery Framework (BADF) in Section~\ref{sec:BADF} for open-ended discovery of associations of different demographic identities in LLMs.
 Unlike prior studies, we move beyond word-level probing by systematically generating and analyzing free-form generations that place demographic identities within diverse real-world contexts (specific open-ended generations are in Section~\ref{sec:open_gene}).
 By extracting and evaluating key descriptive concepts from these narratives, as shown in Figure~\ref{fig:motivation}, our approach enables the identification of both known and previously unrecognized forms of associations.
 This framework offers new insight into the complex ways LLMs encode associations between demographic identities and descriptive languages, paving the way for more comprehensive evaluation of biases in open-ended language generations.
+See Appendix B for full discussions about related works.

 In summary, our contributions are: (1) We propose a novel framework for bias association discovery through open-ended generations in LLMs, enabling the identification of both known and previously unrecognized associations between demographic identities and concepts, such as ``Black$\leftrightarrow$successful entrepreneur'' and ``Asian$\leftrightarrow$struggles to communicate''.
 (2) Our framework systematically covers three major demographic categories -- Gender, Race, and Religions -- across 10 location categories with a total of 87 real-world locations.
 For each model and prompt setting, we generate over 29,000 stories in the two-character configuration alone, yielding several hundred bias associations per demographic identity.
 This large-scale and context-rich generation allows for robust, fine-grained discovery and analysis of social bias in LLM outputs.
 (3) We conduct comprehensive experiments across three LLMs and three sentiment-constrained settings, analyzing how prompt designs, different types of models, and open or closed box settings affect the diversity and sentiment of bias associations.